sara-nl/griddocs/source/Pages/Practices/projectmine/rcauth.rst

 .. image:: rcauth-consent.png
 	:align: center

-Please check remember (so you will not be asked again) and click yes to proceed to the following page:
+Please check remember/bewaar toestemming (so you will not be asked again) and click yes/Ja, ik ga akkoord to proceed to the following page:

 .. image:: rcauth-hash.png
 	:align: center